gregzaal/avc-wiki/commands/kick.md

  Initaites a votekick to remove the user @pixaal from your channel
 - `vc/kick pixaal#1774`
    `Being mean`
-Initaites a votekick to remove the user pixaal#1774 from your channel while also mentioning them in a message telling them the reason , in this case *being mean*
+Initiates a votekick to remove the user pixaal#1774 from your channel while also mentioning them in a message telling them the reason , if the vote is in favour , in this case *being mean*